OmarMohGh/adventureworks-sales-performance/README.md

 ![Product Details](images/product_details.png)

 ## Business Value
-This dashboard enables management to monitor the $25M revenue target in real-time.
-By identifying which categories contribute most to the 42.1% profit margin, the business can optimize its inventory and marketing spend toward the most profitable customer segments and regions.
+This report provides executives with a "single source of truth" for business performance.
+By comparing total company profit against specific category performance, leadership can optimize inventory levels and marketing spend toward the most profitable segments and regions.